Analysis | Black voters delivered Democrats the presidency. Now they are caught in the middle of its internal battle.

 John Lewis and I were co — were founders of the Student Nonviolent Coordinating Committee.
 John and I sat on the House floor and talked about that defund the police slogan, and both of us concluded that it had the possibilities of doing to the Black Lives Matter movement and current movements across the country what “Burn, baby, burn” did to us back in 1960.
 We lost that movement over that slogan.
 And a lot of people don’t realize it, but John Lewis walked across the Edmund Pettus Bridge in February 1965.
 A year later, we got the Voting Rights Act out of that, six months later.
 And it wasn’t a year after that that John Lewis was ousted as chair of the Student Nonviolent Coordinating Committee.
 And so we saw the same thing happening here.
 So, I spoke about against the sloganeering.
 And I feel very strongly we can’t pick up these things just because it makes a good headline.
 It sometimes destroys headway.
 We need to work on what makes headway, rather than what makes headlines.

-And Biden, seemingly aware of how “defund the police” — and possibly idea — would sit with many of the voters he needed to win, never embraced the movement and instead would say he wanted to reform, not abolish law enforcement.
+And Biden, seemingly aware of how the “Defund the Police” slogan — and possibly idea — would sit with many of the voters he needed to win, never embraced the movement and instead would say he wanted to reform, not abolish, law enforcement.

-However, support for activists protesting police violence against Black people is significant from most Americans, according to polling.
-And the party’s most liberal voices, including young Black voters, who were initially skeptical of Biden, may be too loud to drown out — and that’s not a bad thing, says Rep. Alexandria Ocasio-Cortez (D.-N.Y.).
+However, support for activists protesting police violence against Black people is significant for most Americans, according to polling.
+And the party’s most liberal voices, including young Black voters, who were initially skeptical of Biden, may be too loud to drown out — and that’s not a bad thing, says Rep. Alexandria Ocasio-Cortez (D-N.Y.).

 The first-term lawmaker, who won reelection, told the New York Times that Democrats distancing themselves from one of the issues that polling shows is popular with many Black voters, especially those of the next generation, would be telling in terms of how the party will prioritize the concerns of Black voters going forward.